Infants generally sleep without any bedding in their crib other than a fitted sheet.

 Toddler pillows made of 100 percent ultra-soft certified organic cotton are ideal.

-These types of pillows are 100% hypoallergenic, which is ideal since you probably don’t fully know what your child might potentially be allergic to.
+These types of pillows are 100% hypoallergenic.
+This is ideal since you probably don’t fully know what your child might potentially be allergic to.

 As previously mentioned, size is the key component here.
 A proper pillow for toddlers will generally be around 18″ in length, with a height of around 4″.